ynchuang/ynchuang.github.io/_pages/about.md

 ### News

 - Mar.
+2024: Our paper, The Science of Detecting LLM-Generated Text, has been accepted for a cover publication in the April 2024 issue of Communications of the ACM (CACM)!

-2024: Two papers accepted by the NAACL 2024
+- Mar.
+2024: Two papers have been accepted by the NAACL 2024

 - Jan.
-2024: One paper accepted by the Journal of Biomedical Informatics
+2024: One paper has been accepted by the Journal of Biomedical Informatics

 - Jan.
 2024: Our paper, 'The Science of Detecting LLM-Generated Texts,' has been accepted and selected as a highlighted publication, accompanied by an original video, in the April 2024 issue of Communications of ACM.

 - Oct.
-2023: Our paper is selected as CIKM 2023 Best Demo Paper Honorable Mention!
+2023: Our paper has been selected as CIKM 2023 Best Demo Paper Honorable Mention!

 - Aug.
-2023: One paper accepted by CIKM 2023
+2023: One paper has been accepted by CIKM 2023

 - May 2023: I started my internship at Samsung Research America

 - Jan.
-2023: One paper accepted by ICLR 2023
+2023: One paper has been accepted by ICLR 2023

 - Jul.
-2022: One paper accepted by ICML 2022
+2022: One paper has been accepted by ICML 2022

 - Aug.
-2020: One paper accepted by CIKM 2020
+2020: One paper has been accepted by CIKM 2020

-- May 2020: One paper accepted by UAI 2020
+- May 2020: One paper has been accepted by UAI 2020